Macroprogramming (# INIT MACRO TAB)

 release_note

-As of Build V2.11.2010.02 replaces the command #INIT MACRO TAB the command #INIT MAKRO TAB.
+As of Build V2.11.2010.02 the command #INIT MACRO TAB replaces the command #INIT MAKRO TAB.
 For compatibility reasons, this command is still available but it recommended not to use it in new NC programs.

 #INIT MACRO TAB

-as an alternative.
 This command clears all macros previously defined in the macro table.
 The macros pre-assigned by the channel parameters [1]-1 are retained.